 In truth, there are hundreds of metrics that you can measure – but just as too many choices can leave consumers confused and deflated, copious amounts of data can hamper even the most enthusiastic marketers.

 Reported back to all relevant departments besides marketing.
 Typically, these take longer to develop into metrics that are genuinely fit to report.
-Ultimately they carry more weight in the context of b2b content marketing roi and overall strategic business objectives.
+Ultimately they carry more weight in the context of B2B content marketing ROI and overall strategic business objectives.

-Consider if it is actionable
+Consider if metrics are actionable

 Take time to consider which metrics are right for your business and whether they help you to achieve your goal as a marketer, and prove your value to the wider business.
 For many the bottom line is the most important thing, meaning the metrics that demonstrate contributions to increases in revenue and overall ROI receive the most focus.